code-with-raiden/booble-shooter/README.md

 # Booble Shooter

-Booble Shooter is a web application that allows users to participate in video conferencing.
+Booble Shooter is a web application that allows users to play a game.
 The project is built with Django and deployed on [Render](https://render.com).

 ## Project Link
 Access the live project here: [Booble Shooter](https://booble-shooter.onrender.com)